Stoefff/Object-Oriented-Programming-17-18/Week01/README.md

 } Student;
 This way c++ deals with c struct Student s1;
 ```
 Why 32 bits processors use only 4GB of ram?
-Because 32 bits processors have a "word" of 4 byte;
+Because 32 bits processors have a "word" of 4 byte
-This means a pointer in the memory is 4 bytes or as unsigned int or 4 billions
+=> a pointer in the memory is 4 bytes or as unsigned int or 4 billions
-This means 4 billions max addresses in the memory
+=> 4 billions max addresses in the memory

-Because most processors today are 64 bits - there is something called alignment
+Because most processors today are 64 bits - there is something called `alignment`
 **Check how alignment works and why(short answer because of the processors word)**
 Which leaves some memory after the vars at the consistent memory of the struct
-And we should the most biggest in terms of memory vars at beginning to the lowest
+**And we should use the biggest in terms of memory vars at beginning to the lowest**
 ```c++
 struct A {
     int a;